Kumm: Fifteenth anniversary of the band, departure of Cătălin Mocan and A Mysterious Place Called Somewhere (2011–2014)

-Anniversary of Confuzz, hiatus and return of Cătălin Mocan (2015–present)
+Anniversary of Confuzz, hiatus and return of Cătălin Mocan (2015–2024)

 Cătălin Mocan performing at Caritabil Fest, in Expirat Club, June 2017.
 The concert marked his return as a lead singer for Kumm after a four-year absence.

 In January 2015, Kumm announced their intention to celebrate 150 months since the release of their second album, Confuzz, with a small national tour featuring Dan Byron, their former lead vocal between 2001 and 2005.
 The tour began at the end of January, continuing in February, and included Bucharest, Cluj-Napoca, Iași and Galați.

 On June 12, Kumm performed at Arenele Romane, during Street Delivery Nights, sharing the stage with Robin and the Backstabbers and byron.
 On July 3, the band appeared at the fifth edition of Rocker's Challenge, at Sasca Română.

 On August 15, 2015, Kumm concerted at Grădina cu Filme in Bucharest with a different line-up which included Anghel Mailat (Brum) at bass guitar and Tavi Scurtu at drums, replacing John Ciurea.

 Following the Colectiv nightclub fire, Kumm posted on their Facebook page a message of support for the victims and their families.

 The band was in hiatus for most of 2016, with the exception of a concert in Cluj-Napoca during Rocking the city.

 On June 1, 2017, Kumm performed three songs during the first edition of Caritabil Fest, a festival organized for three young cancer patients in remission.
 The concert marked the return of Cătălin Mocan as lead vocal after an absence of four years, and also the return of John Ciurea as drummer.

+During the following years, Kumm continued to occasionally play live; they celebrated 15 years since the release of Different Parties in 2021 via an online concert streamed by the Overground Showroom platform.
+The concert featured Lucia and Muse Quartet as guests.

+Oigăn's departure, a new line-up (2025-present)

+In August 2025, Kumm announced the departure of founding member Oigăn, as well as the departures of long time members Dan Georgescu and John Ciurea.
+The band subsequently completed their line-up with Mihnea Ferezan (guitar), Ionuț Deliu (bass) and Casian Vlad (drums), and confirmed plans to tour again in 2026 and to release new songs.